akveo/eva-icons/README.md

 Replaces all elements that have a `data-eva` attribute with SVG markup corresponding to the element's `data-eva` attribute value.
 ## License
 [MIT](LICENSE.txt) license.

+## More from Akveo

+- [Nebular] - Angular Component, Auth and Security
+- [ngx-admin] - the best Angular admin template

 ## How can I support the developers?
 - Star our GitHub repo :star: